antronerds/r2-tutorials/docs/Differential_Expression.md

    graph generation, some adaptations may not update automatically.
 Click on the "redraw plot" button at the bottom of the plot options to add this information.

-4. In the adjustable settings menu you select gene sets to high light the genes and toggle on histograms along the X and Y axis.
+4. In the adjustable settings menu you select gene sets to highlight the genes and toggle on histograms along the X and Y axis.

    ![](_static/images/FindDiff/DifferentialExpress_vulconoplot1b.png "Figure 21: Different plots of all genes differentially expressed in the current track;")